Ayushjain2205/eigen/README.md

 - Next.js for the frontend
 - Solidity for smart contract development
+- Chainlink VRF for democratically and fairly choosing moderators in the DataDAO
+- Chainlink automation for fine tuning the model when the number of data sources criteria is met.
-- Binance Smart Chain for deploying the smart contract
+- Polygon blockchain for deploying smart contracts
-- Binance Greenfield Blockchain for storage

 # Video

-Check out our video to learn more about our platform: [Video](https://www.youtube.com/watch?v=vvEhOw68oKU)
+Check out our video to learn more about our platform: [Video](https://www.youtube.com/watch?v=rRiCJEl7VPU)